kontopoulos/ARGOT/README.md

 #Summarization
 val sum = new NGGSummarizer(sc,numPartitions)
-//give a folder which contains the documents you need the summary from
+// give a folder which contains the documents you need the summary from
 val sums = sum.getSummary("folder")
-//save summaries to files
+// save summaries to files
 sum.saveSummaries(sums)

 For large datasets it is recommended to increase the driver`s memory from spark-env.sh file